sucinm/GuruMu-Web-Automation-Testing/README.md

 </div>

 ## About GuruMu
 GuruMu is an online private-study platform.
-Where users can order private tutors at any time.
+Where users can learn from the best teachers at anytime, anywhere.
 Currently tutoring center located in more than 5 cities that combines online and offline learning.
-With GuruMu, no more obstacles to be able to learn independently.
+With GuruMu, no more obstacles to learn independently.
 GuruMu is available for students from elementary to high school and also serves all curricula in Indonesia.

 ## Collaboration
 - 👨‍💻 [Frontend](https://github.com/ALTA-Gurumu/Frontend)
 - ⚙  [Backend](https://github.com/ALTA-Gurumu/Backend)